bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 and unfolds the proteins by pulling them together and pushing them apart.
 Hydrophobic and hydrophilic forces give all cells their structure, but it's liquids not lipids that express philias and phobias.
-Water is the solvent of all enzymes, the medium that transcribes our DNA, and its the fluidity of water through which ribozymes mediate reactions, having far less of their own.
+Water is the solvent of all enzymes, the medium that transcribes our DNA[^dna], and its the fluidity of water through which ribozymes mediate reactions, having far less of their own.
 Fish don't realize they're in water.
 The same can be said of organic chemistry.

 Our throne of mind was built one drip at a time as nature slurped its way up the gradient of complexity.
 This model's seat of consciousness is one of fluid